 Exchange gains and losses arising on translation are included in the consolidated statements of comprehensive loss under other comprehensive income (loss).
-The other comprehensive loss for the year ended December 31, 2014 was \$38,804 (2013 - \$6,240).
+The other comprehensive income for the year ended December 31, 2015 was \$6,948 (2014 - other comprehensive loss \$38,804).